apache/incubator-heron/website/content/docs/operators/heron-tracker-api.md

 * `status` -- One of the following: `success`, `failure`.
 * `executiontime` -- The time it took to return the HTTP result, in seconds.
 * `message` -- Some endpoints return special messages in this field for certain requests.
 Often, this field will be an empty string.
-A `fualure` status will always have a message.
+A `failure` status will always have a message.
 * `result` -- The result payload of the request.
 The contents will depend on the endpoint.